 Part II of New Beginnings, a short story beginning here.

 I was going to have a fresh start in Montreal.
-Going to the train depot was just the beginning, yet fear spidered through me icicle-slow, trickling through my extremities.
+Going to the bus depot was just the beginning, yet fear spidered through me icicle-slow, trickling through my extremities.
 I didn’t know what I was going to tell my employer.
 How do you explain the sudden impulse to move away from everything you know and everyone you love?
-How do you explain a late-night tarot reading at a dimly lit bar being enough to convince you to buy a train ticket?
+How do you explain a late-night tarot reading at a dimly lit bar being enough to convince you to buy a bus ticket?
 My manager was bound to call and demand why I wasn’t on time for my shift.